-Josephine Armstead has a superb powerfull veice and this is the only thing that really holds this record together.
+Josephine Armstead has a superb powerfull voice and this is the only thing that really holds this only thing that really holds this record together.
 The backing is very sparse and typical of the production from the late 50's early 60's era.
-Her raw vocals however are very appealing especially these days now a few early sides are being accepted...........George Sharp, March 85
+Her raw